Sunday, September 29, 2024

 10. I changed my password and enabled MFA, but an attacker still accessed my account.
 How?

 It is likely that you have info-stealing malware on your device, which exfiltrated your authenticated session token.
 Alternatively, you may have visited a malware-laced site that ran a malicious script to read your authenticated session token.
 Either way, a remote attacker has your authenticated session token.
-This is a form of attack called session hijacking.
+This is a form of attack called Session Hijacking.
 Keep in mind that strong passwords, MFA, and hardware keys are irrelevant against session hijacking attacks, as the attacker can use the valid session token to log in as you until the session token expires, which can be hours, days, or even weeks, depending on how the session management is implemented on the website.
 To remove the access, you need to invalidate your sessions by logging out of all your accounts on all your devices.
 In case you find your device is infected with a virus or malware, follow FAQ#11 below to remove it.
+You can actually prevent session hijacking attacks by enabling the experimental flag on your Google Chrome browser.
+Navigate to "chrome://flags/#enable-bound-session-credentials".
+Obviously, if you are not a Google Chrome browser user, it won’t help.
+Hopefully, Google and other browser vendors will push this feature to become a standard part of their browsers soon to eliminate this attack vector altogether, as it is very potent and many compromises today are done using this attack vector.

 11. My computer is infected with malware.
 How did it happen, and how do I recover?